manoharahk/TizenRT/os/tools/README.txt

   This script may be used to automate the generate of a ROMFS file system image.
-It accepts an rcS script "template" and generates and image that may be mounted under /etc in the TinyAra pseudo file system.
+It accepts an rcS script "template" and generates and image that may be mounted under /etc in the TizenRT pseudo file system.

 mkdeps.sh
 mkdeps.bat